 According to statistics, in South Africa there are more than one hundred and twenty thousand registered not-for-profits (NPOs).
-Of these, 95% serve the communities in which they are based, local solutions to local problems.
 These South African NPOs operate in a demanding world.
 Their end users are generally the most vulnerable groups in society.
 It is a world where delays and costs related to the drafting of documents can have a serious impact on the well-being of the users of NPO services.
 In 2018, we scouted and found a solution.
-JusDraft was created to help deliver vital services, completely free of charge.
+JusDraft was created to help deliver vital automated legal documents, completely free of charge.
 What prompts such a radical new way of doing business?

 JusDraft was initially developed in response to HiIL’s Innovating Justice Challenge in early 2018 by Epoq Legal.
 JusDraft is a real-time online legal services tool designed for South African NPO’s that can be used to draft legal documents and complete court forms quickly and easily for people in need, without the need for an attorney.
 JusDraft participated in the 2018 Regional Finals of the Innovating Justice Challenge in Southern Africa and entered our Justice Accelerator in October 2018.
 Since then, they have not only launched their service but helped more than 60 non-profit organisations with their legal documentation.
 They are now working on adding other types of legal documents to their website and exploring some exciting new partnerships.

 “At HiiL, we strongly believe that innovation is needed in the justice domain around the globe,” says Ellen Tacoma, Director of the Justice Accelerator program, “JusDraft is a great example in contributing to that challenge”.